ydahal1/ydahal1/ReadMe.md

-What do you call a pig that knows karate?
-A pork chop!
+What did the dog say to the two trees?
+Bark bark.

 [
-Mon May 18 01:00:27 UTC 2026
+Tue May 19 01:01:05 UTC 2026
  ]